Camp-Kesem-at-the-Claremont-Colleges/campkesemclaremont.us/_posts/2016-11-26-newsletter.markdown

 ---

 <h1 style="text-align: center;">Happy Holidays from Camp Kesem at the Claremont Colleges!</h1>
-<p style="text-align: center;">We hope you all are as excited as us to get Camp Kesem up and running for Summer 2017!
-We've organized a new group of enthusiastic college students to make camp even better than last year!</p>
+<p style="text-align: center;">We hope you all are just as excited as us to get Camp Kesem up and running for <strong>our second camp</strong> in Summer 2017!
+We've organized a new group of enthusiastic college students to make camp even better than the last!</p>

 <div class="green-box">
     <h2 class="section-heading">Save The Dates!!</h2>
     <div class="row">
         <div class="col-md-6">
             <h4>#GivingTuesday - November 29th</h4>
-            <p>Help support Camp Kesem at the Claremont Colleges during the national day of giving so we can fundraise money for camp! <a href="https://donate.kesem.org/fundraise?fcid=766838">Share or donate to our page!</a></p>
+            <p>Help support Camp Kesem at the Claremont Colleges during the national day of giving so we can fundraise money for camp!<a href="https://donate.kesem.org/fundraise?fcid=766838">Share or donate to our page!</a> or, <a href="https://donate.kesem.org/fundraise?fcid=766838">create your own donation page</a> to help us fundraise!</p>
             <iframe width="560" height="315" src="https://www.youtube.com/embed/fLcAnQ3LNzM" frameborder="0" allowfullscreen></iframe>
         </div>
         <div class="col-md-6 img-center">